canertas1/omuGross/README.md

 Market database automation with team work

 Prerequisites
-Application From Market with c # and Entity Framework Code First approach using Visual Studio IDE
+Application From Market with c # and Entity Framework Database First approach using Visual Studio IDE

 Built With
 C# - Entity Framework - DataBase first